Mobile System Design: Tactical Engineering

 Mobile System Design is an upcoming book made for mobile engineers of any level that helps you become a better developer.

 This book offers ways of thinking which enable you to deliver features faster, with fewer bugs, while keeping the ability to easily change (or even delete) parts of it.
-We will walk a fine balance between taming complex abstractions, keeping everything as simple as possible, and being able to deliver and update code quickly.
+We will walk a fine line between taming complex abstractions, keeping everything as simple as possible, and being able to deliver and update code quickly.

 Ultimately, app development work is focused on delivering code and features, and that is the main driving force in this book.